Liz-insight/LADIES-IN-TECH-BOOTCAMP/README.md

 This README provides a high-level overview of the projects.
 For more detailed instructions, refer to the specific project folders.
 Feel free to contribute to this repository by adding new insights, visualizations, or improvements.
-Remember to replace your-username and your-repo-name with your actual GitHub username and repository name.

-You can customize this README further by adding more specific details, such as:

-Data Source: Where the data was obtained.
-Tools and Technologies: A list of tools and technologies used in the project.
-Challenges and Solutions: Any challenges encountered and how they were addressed.
-Future Work: Potential future improvements or extensions to the project.
-By providing clear and concise information, you can help others understand your project, reproduce your results, and learn from your work.